-Minumus teaches grammar but within the context of the conversational approach for the most part rather than in the orderly, grammatical fashion used in programs such as those from Memoria Press and Canon Press.
+Minumus teaches grammar but within the context of the conversational approach for the most part rather than in the orderly, grammatical fashion used in programs such as those from Memoria Press.
 Nevertheless, a “Grasp the Grammar” section in each lesson does teach a significant amount of grammar.
 For example, students have been taught the definitions of “sum, es, sumus,” and “estis” in the first lesson.
 In the third lesson, new vocabulary words used in the story include “scribe, scribit, purgo, purgat,” and “laborant.”
 At this point, the grammar lesson explains action verbs and their placement in Latin sentences.
 It then points out that the various verb endings tell us who is performing the action.
 Children are to look back through the story to see who is performing the action when verbs have particular endings.
 However, an actual conjugation isn’t presented within the lessons until the beginning of the second course, although one activity sheet in the first course does present conjugated verbs to be translated into English.
-Meanwhile, vocabulary used in each lesson includes singular and plural nouns in the various cases as well as first, second, and third person verbs in both singular and plural forms, even though the grammatical explanations might not yet have been presented.
+Meanwhile, the vocabulary used in each lesson includes singular and plural nouns in the various cases as well as first-, second-, and third-person verbs in both singular and plural forms, even though the grammatical explanations might not yet have been presented.

-The teacher’s resource book sometimes suggests points at which you might want to provide further grammatical explanations; you might want to do so if you a very analytical student who is trying to figure out things such as why the endings of nouns change.
+The teacher’s resource book sometimes suggests points at which you might want to provide further grammatical explanations; you might want to do so if you have a very analytical student who is trying to figure out things, such as why the endings of nouns change.
 So, while grammar is taught, grammatical explanations sometimes lag behind the vocabulary that students are reading in the story.

-The first course uses only present-tense verbs and first and second-declension nouns.
+The first course uses only present-tense verbs and first- and second-declension nouns.
 Along the way, it also teaches a great deal of basic grammar that applies to both English and Latin as it teaches about nouns, verbs, pronouns, infinitives, adverbs, adjectives, conjunctions, subjects, objects, and other topics.

 Most lessons follow a similar pattern.
 They begin with the cartoon story.
 The story is introduced in English so students understand the context of the story.
 All cartoon captions are in Latin, but the cartoon illustrations also help students grasp the meaning.
 New vocabulary is presented as “Words to Help,” with words presented in the order in which they appear in the story.
 “Words to Remember” listed at the end of the lesson highlight key vocabulary words from the chapter that students should know.
 “Grasp the Grammar” explicitly teaches grammar, usually including some sort of exercise or activity.
 Students will need to answer grammar questions either orally or in writing.
 (In the second course, students should definitely be writing out many of their responses.)
 The “Roman Report” relates events and customs generally in a context that connects to characters in the storyline or to Roman life in general.
 Sometimes, the report includes discussion questions.
 “Latin Roots” and the “Mythology” story generally come next.
 “Words to Remember” at the end include a small cartoon of Minimus the Mouse repeating the key grammatical concept of the lesson.
 Additional activities from the teacher’s resource book are optional but worthwhile.

-For each course there are a non-consumable, full-color student book, a teacher’s resource book, and an audio CD.
+For each course, there are a non-consumable, full-color student book, a teacher’s resource book, and an audio CD.
 Parents already somewhat fluent in Latin could probably work from the student book alone, but most parents will want the teacher’s resource book.
 It includes translations of the cartoon scripts into English for each lesson, answer keys, background information, additional teaching suggestions, and activities.
 While the student book for Minimus Secundus includes a glossary at the back, the first course’s student book does not.
 Instead, a glossary at the back of the teacher’s resource book may be photocopied and provided to students.
 The teacher’s resource book does not include images of student pages, so the teacher will either need his or her own student book or will need to share with the student.

 The audio CD for each course has brief introductory information, repeating some of the information from the teacher’s resource book.
 Then it has the introduction to each cartoon story followed by a dramatized reading for each cartoon story with different voice actors for each character.
 I would consider this optional.

 The courses are secular, but they do have numerous stories of pagan gods and goddesses.
 Also, lesson 12 in the first book, titled “Gods!
-Hear our prayers!,” has characters offering sacrifices and praying to pagan gods.
+Hear our prayers!” has characters offering sacrifices and praying to pagan gods.
 This lesson is presented as part of the historical reality rather than an affirmation of paganism.
 The teacher’s resource book says that the child probably made a natural recovery and suggests a discussion about the development of medical treatments over time.
 Still, this story along with the many stories from mythology might be off-putting to Christian families.
 While some of the myths are useful for their moral lessons, it seems to me that skipping the myths should not affect the Latin lessons themselves.
 It is important to note that there are a few “Christian” references in the teacher’s resource book that you normally don’t find in secular resources.
 The teacher’s book suggests that for the third lesson in the first book students write a prayer for help with “problems of hunger, war, disease, etc….” and an activity page mentions the “Pater Noster” as a well-known Christian prayer.

 Courses do need to be taught; even if older children can work through lessons on their own, they need to be discussing the material.
 The courses should be easy for homeschooling parents to use, even for those without a Latin background.